flyingmachine/brave-clojure-web/content/10-writing-macros.md

 possible with other languages.
 With macros, you can extend Clojure to suit your problem space, building up the language itself.

 Which is exactly what we'll do in this chapter.
-After donning our make-believe caps, we'll pretend that we run an online potion store.
-We'll use macros to validate customer orders and perform data transformations.
+First, we'll thoroughly examine how to write macros starting with basic examples and moving up in complexity.
+We'll close by donnig our make-believe caps, pretending that we run an online potion store and using non-trivial macros to validate customer orders and perform data transformations.

-We'll thoroughly explore the art of writing macros in the process.
-By the end, you'll understand:
+By the end of the chapter, you'll understand:

 * What macros are
 * The tools used to write macros
     * quote
     * syntax quote
     * unqoute
-    * unwrapping
+    * unquote-splicing / the pinata tool
     * gensym
     * autogensym
     * macroexpand
 * Gotchas
     * double evaluation
     * variable capture
-* Why you'd want to use macros

 ## What Macros Are